 - Variations on the theme of New York initials.

 The team’s official colors are white, red, and royal blue.
-These colors have been used almost always, except for the first 25 years and the period from 1955 to 1976, when the logo did not include red.
+These colors have been used almost always, except during the first 25 years and from 1955 to 1976, when the logo did not include red.
 The font is individual, with lowercase letters.

 What is New York Giants?